Last updated on May 28th, 2025 at 05:17 pm

 Front Seats

-Many guests love the front seats because they feel they get the best view but there are other things to consider.
+Many guests love the front seats because they feel they get the best view.
+However, there are other things to consider.

 Pros

-- First off the coach when you arrive somewhere – if you are quick!
+- First off the coach when you arrive at your destination – if you are quick!

 Cons

-- The driver may need to put the sun shade down when driving which will block the view for guests sitting behind him or her.
+- The driver may need to put the sun shade down while driving.
+This can block the view for guests sitting behind.

-- In hotter places, particularly with lots of sun coming through the front window, the front seats can get quite hot.
+- In hotter places, the front seats can get quite hot due to the sun.

-- The temperature in the front seats can be affected by the temperature that the guide and driver have their air conditioning set at for the front part of the coach.
+- The temperature in the front seats can be affected by the air conditioning settings of the guide and driver.

-- There is generally less legroom in the front seats of the coach.
+- There is generally less legroom in the front seats.

-- Some guests finding it unnerving seeing all the traffic coming towards them.
-Seeing what is happening on the road ahead can make them feel nervous.
+- Some guests find it unnerving to see traffic coming towards them.
+This can make them feel nervous.

-- If there are tables and on board entertainment on the coach these can sometimes be absent from the front seats.
+- If there are tables and onboard entertainment, these may not be available in the front seats.

-- If you are a bit slower getting out of these seats you can sometimes feel the resentment from the guests behind wanting to get off the coach!
+- If you take longer to get out of these seats, you might feel resentment from the guests behind who want to get off the coach!

 Seats Ahead of the Front Axle